cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 $ pip install -e .
 ```

-In future we will remove the -e
+In the future, we will remove the -e

 ```bash
 $ pip install .